Keeping Up with the Joneses (film)

 Keeping Up with the Joneses is a 2016 American action comedy film directed by Greg Mottola and distributed by 20th Century Fox.
 It was written by Michael LeSieur.
 Its story follows a suburban couple (Zach Galifianakis and Isla Fisher) who begin to suspect their new neighbors (Jon Hamm and Gal Gadot) are secret agents.

 Production began in the United States in 2015 and was released on October 21, 2016.
-It grossed $5,461,475 during its opening week and $29.9 million worldwide, against a $40 million budget.
-It received generally negative reviews and is considered a box office bomb.
+It received generally negative reviews from critics and grossed $5,461,475 during its opening week and $29.9 million worldwide, against a $40 million budget, making it a box office bomb.

 Plot

 Jeff Gaffney works as a human resources professional at MBI, a defense contractor company based in Atlanta.
 He and his wife Karen live in a nice cul-de-sac with their two children, who are away at summer camp.
 They make the acquaintance of their new neighbors, Tim and Natalie Jones.
-Tim is a travel writer whose hobbies include glassblowing, and Natalie is a social media consultant, cooking blogger and philanthropist.
-They are both impossibly good-looking, accomplished and stylish, yet overly friendly with the Gaffneys.
+Tim is a travel writer whose hobbies include glassblowing, and Natalie is a social media consultant, cooking blogger, and philanthropist.
+They are both impossibly good-looking, accomplished, and stylish, yet overly friendly with the Gaffneys.

 Karen starts having suspicions about the Joneses when she catches Tim poking around Jeff's den during a neighborhood block party, then witnesses Natalie doing what looks like a dead drop in a café.
 Karen follows Natalie to the mall, but Natalie confronts her in a dressing room, defusing the situation with some female bonding.
 Meanwhile, Tim invites Jeff to an underground Chinese restaurant, where Jeff drinks snake wine and is bitten by a severed snake head, forcing Tim to save his life.
 In exchange, Jeff takes Tim to indoor skydiving, a passion of his that none of his friends share.
 All the way through, Tim tries to have Jeff talk about his coworkers at the office.
 One night, with the help of Natalie, Tim sneaks into the MBI building and looks over Jeff's emails.

 Back at their house, Jeff accidentally breaks the glass sculpture made by Tim that was given to them, revealing a bug among the shards.
 Realizing the Joneses are spies, Karen decides to sneak into their house to find more evidence.
 They discover files on Jeff and the other MBI employees and Jeff accidentally stuns Karen with a pen gun.
 They narrowly escape as the Joneses arrive.
 Natalie is worried Tim might be getting too close to Jeff, but they reveal they are in love with each other, which is also against the rules.
 Natalie notices the used pen gun on the floor, and they realize the Gaffneys had broken into their house.